ARMmbed/mbed-os-5-docs/docs/tools/config_system.md

 <file truncated for brevity>
 ```

 The name of the macro for a configuration parameter is either a prefixed name or explicitly specified by `macro_name`.
 A prefixed name is constructed from the prefix `MBED_CONF_`, followed by the name of the library or `APP`, followed by the name of the parameter.
 The prefixed name is then capitalized and converted to a valid C macro name.
-For example, the `random_may_start_delay` configuration parameter in the library `cellular` is converted to `MBED_CONF_CELLULAR_RANDOM_MAX_START_DELAY`.
+For example, the `random_max_start_delay` configuration parameter in the library `cellular` is converted to `MBED_CONF_CELLULAR_RANDOM_MAX_START_DELAY`.

 The Mbed OS build tools instruct the compiler to process the file `mbed_config.h` as if it were the first include of any C or C++ source file, so you do not have to include `mbed_config.h` manually.